karlgrieshop/BED_overlap/README.md

 **Can do locally or on HPC - you decide**

-Use `awk`, `sort`, and `uniq` to identify overlapping indels by matching on chromosome and position ranges.
+Use the common and powerful Unix commands you've learned (e.g. `awk`, `sort`, `grep`, `uniq`) to identify overlapping indels by matching on chromosome and position ranges.

-**Challenge:** Write a series of Unix commands to find indels that overlap between the two populations.
-You may use:
+**Suggested approach:** Try commands one at a time to understand the output before piping tasks together into an overall output.
+1. Extract chromosome and position info from both files.
+2. Combine and sort the data.
+3. Identify duplicates or overlaps.
+4. Count the results.
+5. Some likely useful commands:
  - `awk` to extract and compare columns
  - `sort` and `uniq` to identify duplicates
  - `grep` to filter results
  - Pipes (`|`) to chain commands
+ - `>` to output findings to a file (maybe a .txt file)

  **Tips:**
 - Consider what "overlap" means in the context of genomic features (do coordinates have to match exactly, or just fall within similar ranges?).
 - Document each step: what does each command do? **How do you know it worked?**
 - Save your command pipeline to a file for reproducibility.
 - Check the Bioinformatics_Onboarding/Unix_help/Unix_CheatSheet.md for some powerful one-liner ideas.
-- Don't forget you have Copilot to help you.
+- **Don't forget you have Copilot to help you.**

-**Suggested approach:**
-1. Extract chromosome and position info from both files.
-2. Combine and sort the data.
-3. Identify duplicates or overlaps.
-4. Count the results.

 ---